Exosome Therapy - MyConciergeMD

 Exosome treatment is a form of regenerative medicine.
 It involves using exosomes to deliver therapeutic molecules to a specific type of cells in the body.

-In exosome therapy, therapeutic molecules are delivered to particular cells in the body using exosomes, tiny vesicles that are naturally produced by stem cells.
+In exosome therapy, therapeutic molecules are delivered to particular cells in the body using exosomes, tiny vesicles that are naturally produced by regenerative cells.
 These exosomes include biomolecules that can be used to target particular cells and elicit the desired response, such as proteins, nucleic acids (DNA, RNA, mRNA, miRNAs, microRNA, etc.), and lipids.
 This is a novel medical procedure that is being researched for a range of potential uses.

-Benefits of Exosome Therapy
+Possible Benefits of Exosome Therapy

 1. Skin rejuvenation

 Our body’s ability to regenerate skin cells can dwindle as we age.
 This causes signs of aging, such as fine lines and wrinkles.
-Exosome therapy helps promote the proliferation of fibroblast growth factors that are vital to skin strength and elasticity, producing anti-aging effects.
+Exosome therapy can helps promote the proliferation of fibroblast growth factors that are vital to skin strength and elasticity, producing anti-aging effects.

 2. Promotes joint repair